 Learning with visuals – using visuals is a strategy that often works well for individuals with autism.
 Visuals can help individuals understand and learn.
-Many children with autism use a visual timetable at in the classroom at school or visual schedule to explain a sequence of events.
+Many children with autism use a visual timetable in the classroom at school or visual schedule to explain a sequence of events.
 Others respond well to social stories.
-These are stories in word and/or picture form that may explain why we do certain things, how to react in certain situations, or why something is going to be different or change.
-Social stories are often a good way to warn a child that there will be a change in routine and will help avoid upset or inappropriate behaviour.
+These are stories in word and/or picture form that explain why we do certain things, how to react in certain situations, or why something is going to be different or change.
+Social stories are often a good way to warn a child that there will be a change in routine and will help avoid anxiety and inappropriate behaviour.

 Systems of communication – most individuals with autism will communicate given the right systems and opportunities.
 One of the most common systems of communication is the picture exchange communication system (PECS) which is often a great way to get children on the spectrum to initiate and request.
 This system can be used with both verbal and non-verbal individuals and has a number of other visual strategies within the programme that can facilitate understanding, communication and behaviour.
 See our section on PECS for more information.

 Behaviour – individuals with autism are not naturally behaviourally challenging, there are usually triggers to their behaviour.
 Try and see things from the perspective of a person with autism, they are often highly stressed by people entering their space, making them do things they do not want to do, or upsetting their routine.
 There are a number of behavioural programs available that focus on autism and communication.
-One type of intervention that has been shown to work well for individuals with autism is Applied Behaviour Analysis.
+One type of intervention that has been shown to work well for individuals with autism is Applied Behaviour Analysis (ABA).
 Skills are taught by breaking tasks into small steps and working through these steps.
 Prompting, Shaping and Rewarding are used to motivate the individual to complete the steps.
 ABA can be part of a comprehensive program, or used to attempt to teach individual tasks.

 Social skills training and groups – these groups usually work better with the higher functioning individuals with ASD, often using role play, or re-enacting situations, to help train the individual about social skills and appropriate responses.